 - The mentor reads through and give general comments on structure and return the manuscript by course start

-- Mentor and the group decide where and when to meet, and there will be four meetings in total.
-At each meeting, one manuscript is at focus.
+- Mentor and the group decide where, when and how often to meet.
+At each meeting, one or more manuscripts could be at focus.
 By now, the candidates should have incorporated the comments from the mentor.